Skip to contents

 Bascially you can just use your phenotype data directly.
 If you are confused about the structure Screen() requires, please refer to Section 5.

-You can use this function to check NA values:
+You can use this function to check NA values, which tells you the location of NA values in your phenotype data:

 # `max_print`: output how many NA location messages at one time if NA exists